NikitaWeW/breakout/README.md

 # breakout
 ~~my first game.~~

-Right now im setting up an environment for the development (ecs, renderer, scenes, parsers, implementing graphic stuff, etc.)
+~~Right now im setting up an environment for the development (ecs, renderer, scenes, parsers, implementing graphic stuff, etc.)~~

+This is turning into a *mini(?)-*engine for some reason...

 # building
 uses cmake: